-Watch for zodiacal light or false dawn | EarthSky.org
+All you need to know: Zodiacal light | EarthSky.org

 But seeing such elusive sky phenomena as the gegenschein is difficult.
 Most of us see only the more obvious part of this dust band – the zodiacal light – in either spring or fall.

-Bottom line: The zodiacal light – sometimes called the false dawn – is a hazy pyramid of light extending up from the eastern horizon, beginning about an hour before true dawn begins to break, in autumn.
-It extends up from the western horizon, a couple of hours after sunset.
-The light is caused by sunlight reflecting on dust grains that move in the plane of the solar system.
+Bottom line: The zodiacal light – aka false dawn or dusk – is a hazy pyramid of light, really sunlight reflecting off dust grains in the plane of our solar system.
+Northern Hemisphere dwellers, look east before dawn.
+Southern Hemisphere … look west when all traces of evening twilight are gone.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.